-A woman reaches menopause when she has gone 12 months without menstruating, but symptoms related to peri-menopause (the time where hormonal changes actually begin) usually start much earlier.
-They can also last for several years after this point AND new symptoms can even develop in the first few years after menopause.
+Menopause is simply the exact day when a woman has gone twelve consecutive months without menstruating.
+The period after meno-pause is called post-menopause.
+But symptoms related to peri-menopause, the time where hormonal changes actually begin, usually start much earlier.
+They can also last for several years after the point of menopause AND new symptoms can even develop in the first few years after menopause.

 - hot flashes and night sweats